a3chron/userstyles/README.md

 # userstyles
 A little collection of my own userstyles, probably most of them catppuccin themes

-You can either install them via [userstyles.world](https://userstyles.world/user/kurtschambach) or here, although userstyles.world is updated more frequently, GitHub only serves as backup.
+You can either install them via [userstyles.world](https://userstyles.world/user/kurtschambach) or here (by going to the raw file of a userstyle), although userstyles.world is updated more frequently, GitHub only serves as a backup and platform for contributions.

 ## How to use